Skip to content

 • Models

-Neural network architectures for parameterizing energy functions and velocity fields, including vision transformers and guidance wrappers.
+Neural architectures for energy functions and velocity fields, including vision transformers and guidance wrappers.

 API Reference